itz-MVRay/Mokshith-v12-hypercar/README.md

 ---

-## 🚀 Status
+## 📌 Concept Status

-> 🔧 In concept phase — ready for simulation, styling, and virtual testing.
+- Phase: Early Design
+- This is a placeholder project shared for inspiration and documentation purposes
+- Not under active development at this time